 Dr Fiona McCulloch's articles on the web

-I spoke with the phenomenally talented Elizabeth Hamilton Guarino on Best Ever You about PCOS.
-Elizabeth is passionate about getting the word out about this condition and we talked about hormones, insulin and perimenopause and how PCOS and insulin resistance influence a woman’s health through the entire lifespan.
-Thanks for having me on the show Elizabeth!
+November 22, 2016 – Best Ever You Show with Elizabeth Hamilton – I spoke with the phenomenally talented Elizabeth Hamilton Guarino on Best Ever You about PCOS.
+We talked about hormones, insulin and perimenopause and how PCOS and insulin resistance influence a woman’s health through the entire lifespan.
+Click here to listen

 Dr Fiona McCulloch in print

 Nutrional Approaches to Recover from PCOS

 The female body is equipped with the power to create new life out of just a few microscopic cells.
 But along with that comes many physical burdens.
 It’s difficult to maintain the complex and delicate web of internal processes that turns zygotes into infants.
 Women can struggle with multitudinous health problems like menstrual irregularities; pelvic floor disorders; pregnancy complications; ovarian and cervical cancers; and one of the most prevalent issues, polycystic ovary syndrome (PCOS).

 Fact Based Health - The Food Insulin Index, PCOS and Metabolic Health